AdaptiveIntelligenceCircle/MyVision/README.md

 ## To Future Engineers

 You may read this years from now.
 Perhaps the names will change.
 Perhaps the technology will change.

-Perhaps AIC itself will evolve into something entirely different.
+Perhaps AIC itself will evolve into something entirely different.That is fine.

-That is fine.

 Only one thing matters:

-Never forget that every system is ultimately a reflection of the people who build it.
++ Never forget that every system is ultimately a reflection of the people who build it.

-Build carefully.
++ Build carefully.

-Build transparently.
++ Build transparently.

-Build as if future generations will inherit every decision you make.
++ Build as if future generations will inherit every decision you make.
 Because they will.

 ---

-Nguyen Duc Tri
+> Nguyen Duc Tri

-Founder of Adaptive Intelligence Circle
+**Founder of Adaptive Intelligence Circle**